 Daylight Saving Time always begins on the second Sunday in March and officially ends each year at 2:00 A.M. on the first Sunday in November.
-So we lose an hour of sleep in the spring when we set the clocks ahead, and gain an hour of sleep in the spring when we set the clocks back one hour.
+So we lose an hour of sleep in the spring when we set the clocks ahead, and gain an hour of sleep in the fall when we set the clocks back one hour.

 The purpose of advancing clocks ahead during warmer months is so that darkness falls later each day according to the clock.
 Only about 40% of the countries worldwide use it to make better use of daylight and to conserve energy.